-Security incidents are events that occur with a potential impact to an organization which can represent a cybersecurity threat or attack.
-Identifying incidents and responding to them quickly is a critical cybersecurity process.
+Security incidents are events representing a change in security posture with a potential impact to an organization — which can represent a cybersecurity threat or attack.
+Identifying events and threats and responding to them quickly is a critical cybersecurity process.

 In this article: